 The real deal is being the bride of Christ.
 We are set aside for the marriage to Jesus Christ.
-Marriages that are strong focus on God to strengthen marriages.
+Marriages that are strong focus on God.
 If one’s marriage is struggling, focus more on God and one’s relationship with their spouse will improve.
 Singles can take a lesson here as well.
 If you are struggling with parents, children, coworkers, friends, get closer to God.

 Husbands, love your wives, just as Christ also loved the church and gave Himself up for her, so that He might sanctify her, having cleansed her by the washing of water with the word, that He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing; but that she would be holy and blameless.
 Ephesians 5:25-27

 Jesus first loved us.
 His love for us is an active love, not passive.
 He gave Himself.
 Unlike human marriage, there was nothing in us that would make Jesus want to marry us…but He did!!!!
 Incredible.

 Marriage is a free choice.
 No one marries someone that they don’t like.
 So in a marriage, the number one influence comes from the spouse.
 The pastor has a friend who could not stand his wife after five years of marriage.
 When they got married, he wanted to be together forever.
 What changed?
 He challenged his friend to take a good hard look at himself first as he was the main influence on her.